-It was one of those laid-back afternoons when I was invited by my good friend Christine, to visit her newest branch of La Creperie in New Manila, Quezon City.
+It was one of those laid-back afternoons when I was invited by my friend Christine, to visit her newest branch of La Creperie in New Manila, Quezon City.
 La Creperie was started 4 years ago by Christine and her business partner and best friend, Cheese, out of their love for crepes and homestyle French cooking.
 Since then it has grown to 5 branches with this latest one in Quezon City.

 La Creperie Boheme, as the newest branch is called, is a quaint little place that reminded me of those pretty but unpretentious cafes or bistros one would normally find in Europe.
 The whole vibe inside is warm and cozy, very shabby chic and authentic, if I must say.
 Decors are mostly French books and art while furniture is very classic and homey.
 This is a lovely place to get some quiet, inspiration time alone or to have some good conversation with friends.
 They serve familiar and authentic French food like Coq Au Vin, Blanquette and French Onion Soup aside from their popular and traditional savory and sweet crepes — using only the best ingredients minus the steep price one would normally get in fine dining restaurants.